Daneshpatted/AMBD_Team_C_circuit-and-system-design/2_Project Documents/Modelling and Simulation of 3 Ph VSI/README.md

 Controlling strategies of the three-phase voltage-source inverter (VSI) are divided into two; voltage control and current control.
 The voltage controlled VSI uses the phase angle between the inverter’s output voltage and the grid voltage to control the flow of the power.
 Current controlled VSI uses the active and reactive components of the injected current into the grid and use the pulse width modulation (PWM) techniques to control them.
 Voltage controllers are more sensitive to the small phase errors but if the grid voltage is distorted large harmonic currents may appear.
 Current controllers have faster response and less sensitivity to the distortion in the grid voltage.

+## Objectives
+  *  To review model of an ideal  three-phase voltage source inverter.
+  *  To propose model of three-phase voltage source inverter including the pole voltage,phase Voltage,phase Current.
+  *  To verify the effectiveness of the proposed work by applications for RL load.

 ## Working of 3 ph VSI